informatics-isi-edu/deriva-py/docs/deriva-download-cli.md

 # deriva-download-cli

-The `deriva-download-cli` is a command-line utility for orchestrating the bulk export of tabular data (stored in ERMRest) and download of asset data (stored in Hatrac, or other HTTP-supported object store).
+The `deriva-download-cli` is a command-line utility for orchestrating the bulk export of tabular data (stored in ERMRest) and download of asset data (stored in Hatrac, or other supported HTTP-accessible object store).
 It supports the transfer of data directly to local filesystems, or packaging results into the [`bagit`](https://en.wikipedia.org/wiki/BagIt) container format.
 The program is driven by the combined usage of command-line arguments and a JSON-based configuration ("spec") file, which contains the processing